 Wye Hill is a kitchen and a brewery and our favorite place to eat and drink in Raleigh.

-It’s outdoor covered patio has killer city views perfectly matched with their own craft brew, delicious mezcal cocktails, and outstanding innovative food.
+It’s outdoor covered patio has the best city views perfectly matched with their own craft brew, delicious mezcal cocktails, and outstanding innovative food.
 In fact, I’d say it has some of the best food in the country.

 Read a full review of Wye Hill Kitchen & Brewery